 New business opportunity

-While the UL508 and UL845 standards are related, products conforming to UL508 (and 508A) can’t be used in an UL845 application.
-Meeting the UL845 standard includes extensive testing for short-circuit and heat rise not specified in UL508.
-But many believe that UL845 evolved out of UL508, shifting focus from individual panels to provide standards for common bus systems across multiple enclosures and taps.
+While the UL 508 and UL 845 Standards are related, products conforming to UL 508 (and 508A) can’t necessarily be used in a UL 845 application.
+Some may meet the criteria, others will need to be further tested for suitability in the combination used.
+Meeting the UL 845 Standard includes extensive testing for short-circuit and heat rise not specified in UL 508.
+But many believe that UL 845 evolved out of UL 508, shifting focus from individual panels to provide standards for common bus systems across multiple enclosures and taps.